 To avoid this article becoming an A-Z of countries’ piano methods, I will take a look at two distinct countries; Britain and Russia.
-As a piano teacher who has worked in Britain and is currently working in Russia, I witness the differences in piano teaching technique daily and I’m often struck by how contrasting they are.
+As a piano teacher who has worked in Britain as well as Russia, I have witnessed the differences in piano teaching technique daily and I've been often struck by how contrasting they are.

 1. Sight-reading vs learning from memory

 Sergei Rachmaninov in 1936.
 The Russian composer and pianist possessed an uncanny memory, arguably developed when first learning the piano in his native Russia as a child

 The biggest difference is the priority of reading.
 British piano education prioritises sight reading.
 Often, teachers (myself included) will move from one piece to another before they are absolutely perfect.
 The goal of this teaching technique is to get the student to read the music, so if a student starts playing the piece from memory, it is time to move on.
 Russian piano education, on the other hand, will focus on fewer, more challenging pieces.